Blood, Sweat & Tears: Jerry Fisher era

 Clayton-Thomas was briefly replaced by Bobby Doyle and then Jerry Fisher.
 Fred Lipsius left as well and was briefly replaced by Joe Henderson, before Lou Marini settled into the new lineup.
 Founding member Halligan also departed, replaced by jazz pianist Larry Willis (from the Cannonball Adderley Quintet), and Swedish guitarist Georg Wadenius, from the popular Swedish outfit Made in Sweden, joined as lead guitarist around the same time.

 BS&T released New Blood in September 1972, which found the group moving into a more overtly jazz-fusion direction.
-The album reached the top 40 on the Billboard chart and spawned a hit single "So Long Dixie", which peaked at number 44.
+The album reached the top 40 on the Billboard chart and spawned a charting single "So Long Dixie", which peaked at number 44.
 Also included was a version of Herbie Hancock's "Maiden Voyage", featuring Wadenius.
 In January 1973 Katz left to pursue a career as a producer.
-In March, Winfield departed as well and was replaced by Tom Malone.
+In March Winfield departed as well and was replaced by Tom Malone.

 The next album, No Sweat (June 1973), featured horn work from Tom Malone.
 He soon left to make way for trumpeter John Madrid.
-But Madrid was likewise short-lived and he never recorded with the band.
+But Madrid's tenure was likewise short-lived and he never recorded with the band.
 Both Madrid and Soloff left in late 1973, making way for new horn player/arranger Tony Klatka on the next release, Mirror Image (July 1974), which also saw the addition of vocalist/saxophonist Jerry LaCroix (formerly of Edgar Winter's White Trash), sax player Bill Tillman, bassist Ron McClure and the exodus of original bass player Jim Fielder.
-This album shows the influences of Philly Soul, Herbie Hancock's Head Hunters, and Chick Corea's group Return to Forever.
+This album shows the influences of Philly Soul, Herbie Hancock's Head Hunters and Chick Corea's group Return to Forever.

 Jerry LaCroix left BS&T to join Rare Earth after playing a final show at Wollman Rink in New York's Central Park on July 27, 1974.
-Luther Kent, a blues singer from New Orleans replaced LaCroix.
+Luther Kent, a blues singer from New Orleans, replaced LaCroix.

 Reformations

 By the close of 1974 Jerry Fisher was tired of BS&T's heavy touring schedule.
 Colomby and manager Fred Heller engineered the return of Clayton-Thomas in the hope of restoring the band's former success.
-Clayton-Thomas met the group in Milwaukee while Jerry Fisher and Luther Kent were still with the band.
+Clayton-Thomas met the group at a show near Milwaukee in August 1974 while Jerry Fisher and Luther Kent were still with the band.
 All three singers appeared on stage before a wildly enthusiastic crowd.

 The album New City, in April 1975, featured Clayton-Thomas along with new horn player Joe Giorgianni.
 It reached number 47 on the US Billboard album chart.
 The album has half original material along with songs from Janis Ian, Randy Newman, and Blues Image.
 The highest-charting song was the Beatles’ “Got to Get You into My Life" which peaked at number 62.